 5) Loose meat is my favorite kind of food to freeze

-Obviously, everyone who freezes meals has preferences on their favorite.
-I like to make large crock pots of loose meats on the weekends, then freeze dinner sized portions.
-By” loose meat recipes” I mean, taco meat, sloppy Joe’s , pulled pork, pulled chicken and chilis.
-These dinner sized portions literally defrost by placing the sealed freezer bag in a pot water for10 minutes.
+Everyone who freezes meals has preferences on their favorite.
+I like to make large crock pots of loose meats on the weekends, then freeze dinner-sized portions.
+By” free meat recipes,” I mean, taco meat, sloppy Joe’s, pulled pork, pulled chicken and chilis.
+These dinner-sized portions defrost by placing the sealed freezer bag in a pot water for10 minutes.
 Then I always make sure to keep taco shells in the pantry.
 No Buns?
 Sloppy Joe Tacos will do!

 That is okay!
 Just defrost it in warm water, put the food in the baking dish, then throw it in the oven.
-It may not pull-apart quite like being in the crock put all day, but your food will still taste good!
+It may not pull-apart quite like being in the crockpot all day, but your food will still taste good!

 7) ALWAYS place cooked food in the fridge before freezing.